zhzhyang/CTSM/README.md

 ./case.submit
 ```

 This script will automatically download the required inputs for Mexico test case if they are missing.
-Downloads will be skipped if `INPUT_DIR = /p/scratch/cslts/shared_data/rlmod_CLM_UCAR/inputdata` in your [CIME config file](#create-cime-config-file).
+Downloads will be skipped if `INPUT_DIR = /p/scratch/cslts/shared_data/rlmod_CLM_UCAR/inputdata` on your [CIME config file](#create-cime-config-file).
 Once the required inputs have been verified, the job is submitted to the queue.

-You will receive job notifications via email if `MAIL_TYPE` is set to `all` on your [CIME config file](#create-cime-config-file).
+You will receive job notifications via email if `MAIL_TYPE = all` on your [CIME config file](#create-cime-config-file).
 You may also run these commands to check the job status:

 * `squeue -u $USER --start` Check whether the job has started or not.
 * `tail CaseStatus` View recent CIME activity logs.
 The run is successful if you see the lines `[yyyy-mm-dd hh:mm:ss]: model execution success` and `[yyyy-mm-dd hh:mm:ss]: case.run success`.